zyf0717/zyf0717.github.io/_posts/2025-08-27-building-llamacpp-strix-halo.markdown

 ## 5. Conclusion

-As shown above, a Vulkan build of `llama.cpp` unlocks cooperative-matrix support missing in the current LM Studio’s runtimes, boosting Strix Halo throughput from ~30 t/s to 45-49 t/s.
+A Vulkan build of `llama.cpp` unlocks cooperative-matrix support missing in the current LM Studio’s runtimes, boosting Strix Halo throughput from ~30 t/s to 45-49 t/s.
 This is a real and significant uplift of 50-63%, just under GPT-5's prediction of ~67%.
 For anyone chasing maximum performance and full runtime control, building locally remains the clear path for now.